AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

 Now the question is - how can we get meaningful embeddings using the generated random walks?
 Well, if you've ever worked with NLP you already know the answer - use the Word2Vec algorithm.
 In particular, we're going to use the skip-gram model with hierarchical softmax layer.
 There are a lot of detailed resources about the inner workings of these algorithms, but here are my favourites - Word2Vec explained by [Rasa](https://www.youtube.com/watch?v=BWaHLmG1lak) and hierarchical softmax explained by [Chris McCormick](https://www.youtube.com/watch?v=pzyIWCelt_E).

 The main idea of the skip-gram model is to predict the context of a sequence from a particular node (or word).
-For example, if we want to train embeddings for node 6 (example above), we'll train our model (usually a simple dense neural network) with the goal to predict the nodes that appear in it's random walks.
+For example, if we want to train embeddings for node 6 (example above), we'll train our model (usually a simple dense neural network) with the goal to predict the nodes that appear in its random walks.
 So, the model's input will be the node 6 (one-hot-encoded), middle layer will be the actual embedding, and output will be prediction of the node's context.
 This is a very high-level explanation and I encourage you to watch the videos above if you feel confused.
 !
 <img src="../../assets/images/deepwalk/skipgram.png" alt="skipgram-illustration">